Perfect Balsamic Glaze

 What is Balsamic Glaze?

-It is a sweet and tangy condiment that is perfect for just about anything, especially salads.
+It is a sweet and tangy condiment that is perfect for using as a dressing on salads, as a dipping sauce, sauce for sandwiches, or to be added to marinades.
 A good flavor enhancer that has an intense flavor and a little amount goes a long way.
+In making it, the balsamic vinegar evaporates and what is left is a thick liquid.

-You can find it next to vinegar and olive oil in grocery stores.
-They are usually packed in tubes or easy-to-squeeze bottles.
+Even without adding sugar, the reduction will still be sweet from the sugars in the balsamic vinegar.
+You can find it next to vinegar and olive oil in grocery stores, usually packed in tubes or easy-to-squeeze bottles.

 How can I thicken my homemade balsamic glaze?